25 Magical Things to Do in New York at Christmas

 I always look forward to Christmas in New York because I think it’s when the city is at its prettiest.
 No place in the world does Christmas quite like New York.

 Here are some of my favorite things to do in New York at Christmas, from the best decorations to the best places to eat to the must-do holiday traditions!

 Where to Stay in New York at Christmas

 Here are my top recommendations for the most Christmas-y places to stay on your trip:

 The Plaza Hotel: One of New York’s most iconic hotels with absolutely beautiful Christmas decorations!
 It’s also the setting of family favorite Christmas movies like Home Alone 2 and Eloise at Christmastime.
 The location of the Plaza cannot be beaten – you’re right on the corner of Fifth Avenue and Central Park South which is perfect for Christmastime!

 Lotte New York Palace: Fans of Gossip Girl will recognize this hotel as the home of Serena van der Woodsen.
 It’s also home to one of the most beautiful Christmas trees in the city and conveniently located to many popular Christmas attractions like Rockefeller Center.

 The Standard East Village: Get out of Midtown Manhattan and see a different side of the city at the trendy Standard Hotel in the East Village.
 Not only is this hotel located in one of the coolest neighborhoods in Manhattan that’s close to everything, but The Standard also gets decked out for the holidays with heated alpine yurts and even a mini Christmas tree farm!

 Airbnb: If you’re on a tighter budget, you can almost always find good deals on Airbnb and stay in an apartment that is much nicer than a budget hotel in the same price range.

-More ideas for where to stay: 18 Best Boutique Hotels in New York City
+More ideas of where to stay: 18 Best Boutique Hotels in New York City

 Don’t forget to pack these items!